billjh/blog/source/_posts/2017/c-sharp-immutable-types.md

 "Pure functions" and "immutability" are probably what you heard most from functional programming fans.

 So what I like most about functional programming is it allows you to better reason about your program, by seeing how data flow through, and without worrying about unwanted state transfers in your objects when calling some method.
-The functional paradigm is different from Object-Oriented paradigm, which tries to _encapsulate_ the "moving parts" in your system; it minimizes them.
+The functional paradigm is different from Object-Oriented paradigm which tries to _encapsulate_ the "moving parts" in your system; it minimizes them.

-**Immutability** of your data objects is required to functional programming.
-It guarantees no side-effects created when passing them into pure functions; pure functions guarantee same return value for the same input value(s).
+**Immutability** of objects is required in functional programming.
+It guarantees no side-effects created when passing them into pure functions; pure functions guarantee same return value for the same input.

 # Examples